History

 Even with the threat of closure of the parish many times the members have never lost their faith and trust in God to provide.
 We have prayed and continued welcoming new members, planting a community garden, using Lenten collections to provide goods and supplies to community agencies, taking up collections to assist with the A. D. Lewis summer program, providing assistance at Christmas to needy families, and being the home for the “Piecemakers,” a group of community women who make quilts to donate to community agencies.

-As we celebrate 80+ years of our church and are now shepherded by Fr.
-Shaji Thomas, we remember the priests and parishioners who laid the foundation of the parish and we ask for blessings and strength to continue to be loving, accepting, and good stewards of the talents the Lord has given us.
+As we celebrate 80+ years of our church and are now shepherded by Father Paul Vazhapilly.
+We remember the priests and parishioners who laid the foundation of the parish and we ask for blessings and strength to continue to be loving, accepting, and good stewards of the talents the Lord has given us.